eserlxl/LLMEngine/docs/FAQ.md

 - Balanced: `qwen-plus`
 - Most capable: `qwen-max`

-## Where is the configuration loaded from?
+## Where the configuration is loaded from
 See search order in `docs/CONFIGURATION.md` and `config/README.md`.

-## How do I generate API documentation?
+## How to generate API documentation
 If your build exposes a docs target:
 ```bash
 cmake -S . -B build